 The media sessions following the luncheons lasted until the 1985-86 period when a joint live and telephone news conference for statewide and national media was set up in the Beaver Stadium media room a day before the Quarterback Club meetings, and that continues to this day.

 As the State College Quarterback Club grew and needed more space for luncheons, it moved from Toftrees to the Nittany Lion Inn and to the Penn Stater Conference Center before finding a new home in the Mount Nittany Club at Beaver Stadium in 2003.
 It was also was Paterno’s idea to add player interviews to the format, going back to the Toftrees period.

 Although there was no formal policy, women were not part of the Quarterback Club until the mid-1970s.
 Pat Farrell, well-known professor in what became the College of Health and Human Development, is recognized as the first woman member.
 Carla Jeramias became the first woman to serve as club president for the 2009 and 2010 seasons.
 Lisa Schroeder was the third women president in 2015 and 2016.

-Vince Dadamo is now serving his second year as president.
+John Souren is now serving his first year as president.